ganarganar/pos/pos_debranding/README.rst

 |badge1| |badge2| |badge3|

 This module overrides POS tab name and POS logo with the Ganar Ganar's logo.
+Also changes default POS colors to Ganar Ganar's colors.

 **Table of contents**